Quantum Nanophysics and Matter Wave Interferometry

 We are always looking for highly motivated and talented people to work with us as project or PhD students and post-docs.
 If you are interested and for more details please contact Professor Hendrik Ulbricht.

-Our work is kindly supported by the UK funding agency EPSRC, the Royal Society, the John F Templeton Foundation and the Foundational Questions Institute (FQXi).
+Our work is (or has been in the past) kindly supported by the UK funding agency EPSRC, the Royal Society, the John F Templeton Foundation. the Leverhulme Trust and the Foundational Questions Institute (FQXi).

 Our goal is the experimental test of coherence in the centre of mass motion of large molecules and atoms.
 To this end we develop new concepts for experiments together with our theory collaborators and perform matter-wave interferometry experiments.
 We are building the first UK Talbot-Lau molecule interferometer and develop new methods for particle beam sources, manipulation and detection.
 A further interest is the study of internal properties of molecules such as electron and nuclear spins by magnetic deflection and resonant manipulation.